 Do not fill out the assignment on the reverse side of the Certificate of Title until an actual sale has been made.
 Make certain that you know the proper name and address of the buyer before making the assignment.
 You, as the seller, are required to state the actual purchase price and the odometer reading of the vehicle.
 You must sign the title exactly as the title was issued to you and your signature must be notarized.

-The title must be obtained in the county in which you reside.
 Do not complete any part of the assignment or application of the reverse side of the title unless it is done before a Notary Public or Deputy Clerk.
 All signatures must be notarized.
 Never make any alterations or erasures on a Certificate of title.
 If this is done, the title becomes null and void.
-A replacement title must be applied for in the county that originally issued the title.
+A replacement title can be applied for in any county in the State of Ohio.

 If you are in doubt concerning the transferring, buying, selling or mortgaging of a motor vehicle or watercraft, you may wish to contact your attorney, or call the Title Division of the Clerk's office for additional information.

-- 30 DAY TAGS must be purchased prior to transferring a certificate of title
+- 45 DAY TAGS must be purchased prior to transferring a certificate of title.
+The title must be transferred within 30 days of the date of the assignment to avoid a $5.00 penalty.

 - All liens on the face of a certificate of title must be canceled by the Clerk of Courts Title office.
 Liens may be canceled in any county in the State of Ohio